maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 = 2.2.0 =
 * Added ability to ask buyer for shipping address.
+* Split-out the plugin's admin page into 3 separate pages, for Help, Transactions, and Settings.

 = 2.1.0 =
 * Indicating to the user when Stripe Checkout dialog may be blocked by an ad or a popup blocker,